 Is Florida’s Republican party comfortable with the perception that it is willing to sacrifice patient welfare—and in this case, babies’ welfare—in favor of corporate interests?
 If not, where is the public outrage of other Republican leaders?

 If quality standards are as important as the medical communities seem to believe they are, where are the calls by major health care organizations—for example, the Florida Hospital Association and the Florida Medical Association—for reinstatement of the standards?

-It’s also hard not to point out that all it took was $200,000, a pittance in this case, to effect such an important policy change.
+It’s also hard not to point out that all it took was $200,000, a pittance, in this case, to effect such an important policy change.
 Who knew that public policy could be bought so inexpensively?

-Lobbying money: One of democracy’s gravest threats
+Lobbying money is one of democracy’s gravest threats

 One of democracy’s gravest threats is lobbying money that favors special interests at the expense of the public interest.
 Dispensing with hospital quality standards represents a particularly troublesome action that endangers us all.
 The Governor should reverse course on this issue and assert his support of quality standards that apply across all health care.
 Making exceptions for wealthy donors corrodes public trust in a system that we all desperately depend on, especially when the chips are down.